 adventure/history by Terrell Ledbetter, March 25, 2020

-Thirty-seven years earlier James IV of Scotland was born in Edinburg (1566) to Elizabeth’s cousin, Mary Queen of Scots.
+Thirty-seven years before Queen Elizabeth’s death, James IV of Scotland was born in Edinburg (1566) to Elizabeth’s cousin, Mary Queen of Scots.
 Mary was later imprisoned and beheaded at Fotheringhay Castle for plotting to take the crown for Catholics.
-A year after the execution of his mother, James agreed with Elizabeth to terms of the Treaty of Berwick.
-James would acquire the English throne, upon Elizabeth’s death, for his support against Catholic aggressors.
+A year after the execution of his mother, James agreed to terms of the Treaty of Berwick with Queen Elizabeth.
+This stated that James would acquire the English throne upon Elizabeth’s death for his support against Catholic aggressors.

-After being crowned King of England at the age of 37, James was petitioned by a Puritan branch of the Church of England to swing the church more to Puritan practices.
+As agreed, James became King of England at the age of thirty-seven after Elizabeth’s death.
+Shortly afterward, James was petitioned by a Puritan branch of the Church of England to swing the church more to Puritan practices.
 The practices of no singing in service, no bishops and strong support of the poor were not embraced by James, who at this time was trying to commission his new English Bible translation which would be called King James Version.
 It was finally published in 1611.
-Earlier some Puritans began to immigrate to the new world as James ignored the petition.
+James did not agree to the requests by the Church of England.
+During this period, some Puritans began to immigrate to the new world as James continued to ignore the petition.

 James for years had been obsessed with witchcraft and became the only monarch in history to publish a treatise on it.
 Daemonologie (the science of demons) was the result of meticulous work on James’s part that took years to complete.
 This work was to convince people of the existence of witchcraft.

 James believed in natural weakness and inferiority of women and his hatred towards them was unusually intense.
-The attitude of the crown against women and superstitions by the populace was extremely unhealthy and dangerous especially since over 4000 had been burned to death in Scotland alone.
+The attitude of the crown against women and superstitions by the populace was extremely unhealthy and dangerous especially since over four thousand had been burned to death in Scotland alone.